-The Banking Group has considered the impact of climate-related risks on its financial position and performance and while the effects of climate change represent a source of uncertainty, the Banking Group has concluded that climate-related risks do not have a material impact on the judgements, assumptions and estimates for the year ended 30 September 2022.
+The Banking Group has considered the impact of climate-related risks on its financial position and performance and while the effects of climate change represent a source of uncertainty, the Banking Group has concluded that climate-related risks do not have a material impact on the judgements, assumptions and estimates for the year ended 30 September 2023 (30 September 2022: no material impact).
 Refer to Note 13.1 for further information on how climate change risk is considered as part of credit risk.

-For a comprehensive and detailed outline of the Banking Group's approach to climate-related risks, refer to the Climate Risk Report for September 2022 and prior iterations which can be accessed at www.westpac.co.nz/about-us/legal-information-privacy/disclosure-statements/.
+For a comprehensive and detailed outline of the Banking Group's approach to climate-related risks, refer to the Risk Management section of the Climate Report (unaudited) for September 2023 and prior iterations which can be accessed at www.westpac.co.nz/about-us/legal-information-privacy/disclosure-statements/.